-Join the Woodridge Library as we begin a new club to promote the maker movement emphasizing arts and crafts to young ladies.
+Join the Woodridge Library as we open 2015 with afterschool arts and crafts geared to young ladies.

 And anything else you can think of!

 Dr. Diane Kern, Ph.D. will lead and facilitate a lively, interactive discussion on the topic, "Turning New Years Resolutions Into SMART Goals."

 Let's set some "SMART" goals that will help you plan to succeed.
 Come join Dr. Diane Kern and others in a presentation on the SMART goal-setting system, which provides a structure for creating a plan for carrying out our goals.
 Let's get 2015 off to a good start and learn:

 The library's closed, but dclibrary.org is open 24/7!

 All library locations are closed today, but there's myriad ways you can enjoy the library online!

 1. Have your own film festival at home.